Ryan-Maurer/Visualizing-Country-Music/README.md

 To reiterate, much of the analysis involves comparing what is being depicted through the visuals with what one would expect to see based on prior music knowledge.
 Although my country music know-how is limited, I did expect to see a lessening of acoustic elements as the timeline neared the new millenium due to increasing reliance on digital music elements.
 Someone with more extensive country music knowledge would probably know the "why" of some of the behavior being captured through these visuals.
 Some things I found interesting are as follows:

 1. The danceabillity metric behaved very differently between country and pop, with it being more concentrated around the median with a gradual tapering off for country and more variabillity with gradual increasing in prevalence for pop.
-2. Pop music rewarded highly energetic music with strong concentration around the mean for the energy variable before it becomes less prominent as the new millenium progresses.
+2. Pop music rewarded highly energetic music with strong concentration around the mean for the energy variable before it becomes less prominent as the new millennium progresses.
 Country music suddenly becomes energetic in the 90's and remains at a relatively consistent level.
 3. The greatest musical difference between pop and country found across all variables was for valence during the 90's.
 <br />